• Skip to main content

 Perfect as a quick and easy fall breakfast or dessert, this pumpkin pie yogurt parfait layers pumpkin, pie spices, yogurt, and granola into a sweet, yet healthy treat.

-Photo of a parfait, a pumpkin layered dessert in front of a pumpkin and a yogurt container.
+A glass full of pumpkin layered dessert of pumpkin puree and yogurt, topped off with chopped pecans.
+This glass is place in front of an orange pumpkin and a yogurt container.

 Not too long ago, I showed you how to make a pumpkin puree so that you no longer have to buy canned pumpkin.
 Not only does freshly made pumpkin puree taste better, but it also is a healthier alternative because you can avoid the possibly endocrine disrupting chemicals in the linings of cans.